 Since Peru is in the Southern Hemisphere their season is the opposite of those of us in the Northern Hemisphere.
-So while it was summer here (June-July), it was actually winter in Peru.
-However, the temperatures range from 30ºF on up to 80ºF so having a strategic variety of different types of clothing layers was SUPER important.
-I’ll link to a couple of my favorite clothing items as well as gear that Joe and I thought was essential to a successful and comfortable trip specifically for trekking on the Inca Trail.
+So while it was summer here (June-July), it was winter in Peru.
+However, the temperatures range from 30ºF on up to 80ºF so having a strategic variety of clothing layers was SUPER important.
+I'll link to a couple of my favorite clothing items as well as gear that Joe and I thought was essential to a successful and comfortable trip specifically for trekking on the Inca Trail.

 - Black Diamond Trail Trekking Poles (Women's) - These came in VERY helpful on the very steep ups and downs of the trail.
 If you don't get these poles, make sure the poles you do purchase can adjust in length.
 Your knees and joints will thank you later for making use of these on any challenging trail you encounter.

 - Black Diamond Trail Trekking Poles (Men's)